 Lifestyle

-Cervical spondylosis may develop as a result of certain lifestyle variables, which may be more common in men.
+Cervical spondylosis may develop due to certain lifestyle variables, which may be more common in men.
 These causes include smoking, obesity, and bad posture.

 Genetic Predisposition